aporeto-inc/gaia/doc/documentation.md

 Type: `string`

 The local PUID set by enforcer.
-Enforcer may create a local PU if it cannot talk to the backend.
-When eventually the backend is able to create the PU, the localID will be used to convert a CachedFlowReport containing a local PUID to a real FlowReport.
+Enforcer may create a local PU if it cannot communicate with the Microsegmentation Console.
+When eventually the Microsegmentation Console is able to create the PU, the localID will be used to convert a CachedFlowReport containing a local PUID to a real FlowReport.

 ##### `metadata` [`creation_only`]